davidmacn/ADT-Usage-Exercises/Exercises/Ex1/Readme.md

-# Exercise 1 - Refarctoring features
+# Exercise 1 - Refactoring features

-## Exercise 1.0 - Initiliazation
+## Exercise 1.0 - Initialization

 Create package ZADT_USAGE_EX1-#### (replace #### by an alphanumeric characters to have a unique ID of package)